Travis Griffith discusses the implications of Rob Bell’s new book, Love Wins. Will it define a new Christianity or destroy those who believe him?

 - Jesus makes salvation possible, even for those who have never even heard his name.

 There are plenty of folks in the Christian world writing Bell off as a heretic and false teacher of Jesus, which of course they have every right to believe.

 From the perspective of those in a situation like mine, though, Bell’s vision is an incredibly refreshing, loving and accepting message that will appeal to legions of lost young people searching for some kind of spirituality.

 In the trailer for his book (which you can watch here), Bell discusses a moment when a church-member said “Gandhi is in hell.”
 That is exactly the kind of close-minded statement that turns people off to Christianity.
 Gandhi, the “Great Soul” himself, is as likely to be in hell as Martin Luther King, Jr.

-As a believer in God and a fierce proponent of the power of love and acceptance of all humans, I believe Bell’s message could be an interpretation of Christianity the world can embrace in the future: a world where everyone can go to heaven and hell simply doesn’t exist.
+As a believer in the Universe and a fierce proponent of the power of love and acceptance of all humans, I believe Bell’s message could be an interpretation of Christianity the world can embrace in the future: a world where everyone can go to heaven and hell simply doesn’t exist.